MSN - Leadership in Nursing Education

 NUR 513 - Curriculum Development and Evaluation in Nursing (4)

-NUR 605 - Teaching in Nursing Education Practicum (6)
+NUR 605 - Teaching in Nursing Education Seminar and Practicum (4)

 What to Expect Studying at Notre Dame of Maryland University